What is Unit Testing?

 PHPUnit: Similar to JUnit and NUnit, PHPUnit is a tool for PHP developers.
 It also supports all the elementary features of a good testing tool.

-XUnit: Another framework which is more generic than its counterparts is XUnit.
+XUnit: Another framework that is more generic than its counterparts is XUnit.
 It supports multiple languages like C++, C#, ASP.Net, etc. It also boasts similar features to that of other tools available in the market.

 Unit Test Case Example

 A very basic requirement of any unit test case is the code to be tested.
-Let us assume we have a function which validates whether the phone numbers are correct (in terms of format) or not.
+Let us assume we have a function that validates whether the phone numbers are correct (in terms of format) or not.
 Depending on the geographic location, this criterion may also vary.
 So, we will not emphasize the criteria.
 Rather we will focus on the unit test case.

 public class PhoneValidator